dgovor/Sign-Language-Translator/README.md

 # Sign-Language-Translator

-This project is aimed at developing a Neural Network using LSTM and Dense layers to translate American Sign Language (ASL) gestures into text.
-It provides a user-friendly way for individuals to train their own Neural Network model and enables real-time predictions.
+This project is aimed at developing a Neural Network using LSTM and Dense layers to translate any Sign Language into text.
+It provides a user-friendly way for individuals to train their own Neural Network model and enables real-time predictions as well as grammar correction of predicted sentences.

 ### Key Features:
-* User-friendly data collection process for creating custom ASL datasets.
+* User-friendly data collection process for creating custom sign language datasets.
 * Training of a Neural Network model using LSTM and Dense layers.
-* Real-time predictions of ASL signs based on hand landmarks.
+* Real-time predictions of hand gestures based on hand landmarks.
+* Integration of GingerIt library to perform grammar correction.
 * Integration of MediaPipe Holistic pipeline for accurate hand tracking.

 <p align="center"> <img src="img/1_1.gif" alt="drawing" width="450"/> </p>